Listen to this article

 Volatility💡 Definition:How much an investment's price or returns bounce around over time—higher volatility means larger swings and higher risk. and Risk

-One of the insights historical data does offer is the volatility associated with different asset classes💡 Definition:A group of investments with similar behavior, risk, and regulatory profiles (e.g., stocks, bonds, cash)..
+One of the most valuable insights historical data offers is the volatility associated with different asset classes💡 Definition:A group of investments with similar behavior, risk, and regulatory profiles (e.g., stocks, bonds, cash)..
 For instance, two funds might both have a 10-year average return of 8%, but one may have achieved it with steady 8% returns each year, while the other experienced wild swings between -15% and +30%.
 This illustrates that the path to those returns can significantly affect your investment experience and 💡 Definition:Risk capacity is your financial ability to take on risk without jeopardizing your goals.risk tolerance💡 Definition:Your willingness and financial ability to absorb potential losses or uncertainty in exchange for potential rewards..

 Independence of Returns